MohdYasser1/linkedin-customized-messages-generator/PRIVACY_POLICY.md

 ## Your Choices

 - You can remove or update data in the Options page at any time.
+- You can use the "Clear All Data" button in the Options page to delete all locally stored extension data.
 - You can uninstall the Extension to stop all data collection and processing.
+- You have control over what data is sent: the extension only processes data when you explicitly click "Generate Message" or "Prefill from LinkedIn."

 ## Changes to This Policy